Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Direct theory. Unequal quark masses,

-This section continues the preceding one, but now we forget about any dualizations and deal with the direct theory as it is, i.e. in the variant "a" (see \cite{ch1}, section 7).
-This means, that after the heavy quarks $\qh\,,\oqh$ have been integrated out at $\mu=\mhp$, all particle masses in the lower energy theory with $N_c$ colors and $N_c<\nl<3N_c/2$ of lighter $\ql\,, \oql$ quarks are parametrically smaller than the scale $\la^{\prime}\sim \mhp$ (see (5.1) above), and at $\mu<\la^{\prime}$ the lower energy theory enters the strong coupling regime $a(\mu\ll\la^{\prime})\gg 1$. \footnote{\, To have definite answers, from now on and everywhere below, we use the anomalous quark dimension $1+\gamma_Q(N_F\,,N_c\,,a(\mu)\gg 1)=N_c/(N_F-N_c)$, and strong coupling $a(\mu) \gg 1$ given in eq.(7.4) in \cite{ch1}. }
+This section continues the preceding one, but we forget about any dualizations in what follows and we deal with the direct theory as it is, i.e. in variant "a" (see \cite{ch1}, section 7).
+This means that after the heavy quarks $\qh\,,\oqh$ have been integrated out at $\mu<\mhp$, all particle masses in the lower energy theory with $N_c$ colors and $N_c<\nl<3N_c/2$ lighter $\ql\,, \oql$ quarks are parametrically smaller than the scale $\la^{\,\prime}\sim \mhp$ (see \eqref{(5.1)} above), and at $\mu<\la^{\,\prime}$ this lower energy theory enters the strong-coupling regime with $a(\mu\ll\la^{\,\prime})\gg 1$. \footnote{\, Hereafter, to have definite answers, we use the anomalous quark dimension $1+\gamma_Q(N_F\,,N_c\,,a(\mu)\gg 1) =N_c/(N_F-N_c)$, and the strong coupling $a(\mu)\gg 1$ given in eq.(7.4) in \cite{ch1}. }